 <?xml version="1.0" encoding="utf-8"?> <PurchaseOrder xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema"> <BillTo> <name>James</name> <street>19 av road street</street> <country>us</country> </BillTo> </PurchaseOrder>

-Indicates the indentation level for XML formatting.
+This settings indicates the indentation level for XML formatting.

-Indicates that each attribute is positioned on a new line.
+This setting indicates wether or not each attribute is positioned on a new line.

-true to omit the XML declaration; otherwise, false.
+This setting indicates the status of the XML declaration; true to omit the XML declaration; otherwise, false.
 The default is false, an XML declaration is written.

 xmlns means "XML name space".
 This option allows to define it in the XML header.